gandrein/coding_styles/README.md

 * You're not really going to define a macro, are you?
 If you do, they're like this: `MY_MACRO_THAT_SCARES_SMALL_CHILDREN`.
 So, if they are absolutely needed, then they should be named with all capitals and underscores.

+#### Comments

+**Remember**: while comments _may be_ very important, the **best code** is self-documenting (see [amendments](#comments_1) for the more on this).
+Giving sensible names to types and variables is much better than using obscure names that you must then explain through comments.

+If you still decide to write comments, the following rules describe what you should comment and where.
+When writing your comments, make sure you write for your audience: the next contributor who will need to understand your code.
+Be generous — the next one may be you!

+##### Comment Style
+Use `/* */` syntax, as most static code analysis tools, like for MISRA C, allow only this style.

+##### File Comments
+* Start each file with license boilerplate.
+Choose the appropriate boilerplate for the license used by the project (for example, Apache 2.0, BSD, LGPL, GPL).
+* File comments describe the contents of a file.
+  * If a file declares, implements, or tests exactly one abstraction that is documented by a comment at the point of declaration, file comments are not required.
+* If a `.h` declares multiple abstractions, the file-level comment should broadly describe the contents of the file, and how the abstractions are related.
+* Do not duplicate comments in both the .h and the .cc.
+Duplicated comments diverge.

+##### Class Comments
+* Every non-obvious class declaration should have an accompanying comment that describes what it is for.
+* The class comment should provide the reader with enough information to know how and when to use the class, as well as any additional considerations necessary to correctly use the class.
+    * **Avoid** creating examples of class-usage as it is time consuming, will diverge with time and clutters the code.
+* Comments describing the use of the class should go together with its interface definition.
+* Comments about the class operation and implementation should accompany the implementation of the class's methods.

+##### Function Comments

+* We might have comments on the function declaration (e.g. on the `.h` file) or in the function definition (e.g. on the `.cpp` file) but never in both.

+###### Function Declarations

+* Almost every function declaration should have comments immediately _preceding it_ that describe what the function does and how to use it.
+  * Omit such comments if the function is simple and obvious!!!
+  * Omit self-evident function comments: such as /\* Constructor \*/ or /\* Destructor \*/
+* Comments should be descriptive ("Opens the file") rather than imperative ("Open the file").
+* Types of things to mention in comments at the function declaration:
+  * What the inputs and outputs are.
+  * For class member functions: whether the object remembers reference arguments beyond the duration of the method call, and whether it will free them or not.
+  * If the function allocates memory that the caller must free.
+  * Whether any of the arguments can be a null pointer.
+  * If there are any performance implications of how a function is used.
+  * If the function is re-entrant.
+What are its synchronization assumptions?
+* When documenting function overrides, focus on the specifics of the override itself, rather than repeating the comment from the overridden function.

+###### Function Definitions

+If there is anything tricky about how a function does its job, the function definition should have an explanatory comment.
+* E.g. you might describe any coding tricks you use, give an overview of the steps you go through.

+**NOTE:** Rather than using a comment, think if you can have a better implementation.

+##### Variable comments

+* In general the actual name of the variable should be descriptive enough to give a good idea of what the variable is used for.
+* The purpose of each class data member must be clear.
+If there are any invariants not clearly expressed by the type and name, they must be commented, e.g. existence and meaning of sentinel values, such as `nullptr` or `-1`.
+* All global variables should have a comment describing what they are!
+And (if unclear) why it needs to be global.

+##### Other comments (scenarios)

+* In your implementation you should have comments in tricky, non-obvious, interesting, or important parts of your code.
+* Do not state the obvious!
+In particular, don't literally describe what code does, unless the behavior is non-obvious to a reader who understands C++ well.
+* Pay attention to punctuation, spelling, and grammar; it is easier to read well-written comments than badly written ones.
+In many cases, complete sentences are more readable than sentence fragments.
+* Shorter comments, such as comments at the end of a line of code, can sometimes be less formal, but you should be consistent with your style.
+* Use `TODO` comments for code that is temporary, a short-term solution, or good-enough but not perfect.
+  * `TODO`s should include the string `TODO` in all caps, followed by the name, e-mail address, bug ID, or other identifier of the person or issue with the best context about the problem referenced by the `TODO`.
+E.g. `// TODO(bug 12345): remove the "Last visitors" feature`
+* Mark deprecated interface points with `DEPRECATED` comments.
+  * The comment goes either before the declaration of the interface or on the same line as the declaration.
+  * After the word `DEPRECATED`, write your name, e-mail address, or other identifier in parentheses.
+  * A deprecation comment must include simple, clear directions for people to fix their call-sites.

 #### Amendments
 ##### File naming